Philippus/emoji-clock/README.md

 ![Current Version](https://img.shields.io/badge/version-0.1.2-brightgreen.svg?style=flat "0.1.2")
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat "MIT")](LICENSE.md)

+Emoji-clock has the following features:
-Emoji-clock generates the nearest emoji clock face short code for a given time.
+- generate the nearest emoji clock face short code for a given time.
+- generate the current moon phase short code for a given time.

 To view the emoji itself you will need an emoji library such as [Lightbend Emoji](https://github.com/typesafehub/lightbend-emoji).